PhamVuThuNguyet/Blockchain-Documentation/Hyperledger Fabric/README.md

 `peer chaincode invoke -o localhost:7050 --ordererTLSHostnameOverride orderer.example.com --tls --cafile "${PWD}/organizations/ordererOrganizations/example.com/orderers/orderer.example.com/msp/tlscacerts/tlsca.example.com-cert.pem" -C channelname -n basic --peerAddresses localhost:7051 --tlsRootCertFiles "${PWD}/organizations/peerOrganizations/org1.example.com/peers/peer0.org1.example.com/tls/ca.crt" --peerAddresses localhost:9051 --tlsRootCertFiles "${PWD}/organizations/peerOrganizations/org2.example.com/peers/peer0.org2.example.com/tls/ca.crt" -c '{"function":"InitLedger","Args":[]}'`

 Query: `peer chaincode query -C channelname -n basic -c '{"Args":["GetAllAssets"]}'`

+## Running a Fabric Application

+### Sample Applications

+- First start the network and create channel using certificate authorities (-ca flag) `./network.sh up createChannel -c mychannel -ca`
+- Cd to chaincode and install dependencies (chaincode and application must be written in same language)
+- Deploy chaincode
+- Cd to application
+  `cd asset-transfer-basic/application-gateway-typescript`
+- Install dependencies:
+  `npm install`
+  This process installs the application dependencies defined in the application’s package.json.
+The most important of which is the @hyperledger/fabric-gateway Node.js package; this provides the Fabric Gateway client API used to connect a Fabric Gateway and, using a specific client identity, to submit and evaluate transactions, and receive events.

+- Run the application:
+  `npm start`
+  When we started the Fabric network, several identities were created using the Certificate Authorities.
+These include a user identity for each of the organizations.
+The application will use the credentials of one of these user identities to transact with the blockchain network.

+### Examine the application code:

+- Open the asset-transfer-basic/application-gateway-typescript/src/app.ts file and examine the code.

+1. First, we want to establish a gRPC connection to the gateway service that will be used to transact with the network.
+To do this, it only requires the Fabric Gateway’s endpoint address and, if it is configured to use TLS, appropriate TLS certificates.
+   In order to maintain security of any private data used in transactions, the application should connect to a Fabric Gateway belonging to the same organization as the client identity.

+2. The client application then creates a Gateway connection, which it uses to access any of the Networks (analogous to channels) accessible to the Fabric Gateway, and subsequently smart Contracts deployed to those networks.
+   A Gateway connection has three requirements:

+- gRPC connection to the Fabric Gateway.
+- Client identity used to transact with the network.
+- Signing implementation used to generate digital signatures for the client identity.

+3. After connected, we can access the smart contract to be invoked.
+The sample application uses the Gateway connection to get a reference to the Network and then the default Contract within a chaincode deployed on that network.
+    ` const network = gateway.getNetwork(channelName);`
+    ` const contract = network.getContract(chaincodeName);`

+    When a chaincode package includes multiple smart contracts, you can provide both the name of the chaincode and the name of a specific smart contract as arguments to the getContract() call.
+For example:
+    ```const contract = network.getContract(chaincodeName, smartContractName);```